samyice/crm-ai-automation/README.md

-# crm-ai-automation
+# AI CRM Automation for Architecture Studios

-AI-powered CRM automation for commercial inquiry management using Make, Airtable, Google Gemini and Gmail.
+Automation ecosystem built with Make, Airtable, Google Gemini and Gmail implementing Retrieval Augmented Generation (RAG) and Human in the Loop (HITL).